New Jersey Lawyers Holding Third Parties Accountable

 In certain cases, third party liability may provide an additional source of much-needed compensation for those who have suffered serious workplace injuries.

-At the Westfield, New Jersey, law offices of Kessler, DiGiovanni & Jesuele, LLP, we assist victims of workplace injuries with pursuing workers' compensation claims, as well as third party liability claims.
+At the Cranford, New Jersey, law offices of Kessler, DiGiovanni & Jesuele, LLC, we assist victims of workplace injuries with pursuing workers’ compensation claims, as well as third party liability claims.
 With more than 90 years of combined experience, our attorneys have the skill and knowledge needed to secure maximum compensation from all liable parties.